brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

   - is the opponent threatening anything?;
   - are there any tactics in the position (tempo moves first)?;
   - assert imbalances for both sides;
-  - find the move that best improves own's position/worsens opponent's position (tempo moves first).
+  - find the move that best improves own's/worsens opponent's position (tempo moves first).
 - Tempo moves:
   1. checks;
   2. captures;
   3. attacks of a piece towards a higher value piece.
 - On trading pieces: most of the time, to take is a mistake.
 When a player takes, most of the times he is developing opponent's pieces.
 Players should embrace tension, and not be afraid of it.
 - Placing a piece on a square where it does not work with the rest of its army is rarely a good idea.
 Chess is a team game and each side wants as many pieces as possible to work towards the same goal.
-- Unless the position is very sharp, and positionally speaKing, it's usually a bad idea to leave pieces undefended.
+- Unless the position is very sharp, and positionally speaking, it's usually a bad idea to leave pieces undefended.
 - A quote on plans: "The P-word.
 I think (Jan) Gustafsson doesn't allow people to use the word plan in a chess sense.
 Actually I completely agree with him!
 Plans do not exist.
 There are some ideas, they exist, and then when you've played lots of ideas in the game you can say, "ok, this was my plan", but not beforehand.
 It's like, what is your plan in life?
 It's impossible to answer until your life actually happens." - Alexander Grischuk.

 ## Imbalances